texastribune/styleguides/newtribunestyle.md

 #### Headlines

+##### Headlines within story blocks

-Headlines are elements that exist inside story blocks.
-Article headlines will use an h1 header.
-They will have a class of .story_headline.
+Headlines inside story blocks use an h1 header.
+They have a class of .story_headline.
 Headlines are rendered in PT Serif.

 #### Bylines

+##### Bylines within story blocks

-Bylines are elements that exist within story blocks.
-They should use the class .story_byline.
+Bylines within story blocks use the class .story_byline.
 The times in bylines should use the HTML time tag.

 #### Paragraphs

 Paragraph entities are given base font sizes and styles.
 Paragraphs are rendered in PT Serif.

-<p class="font-xs">This is an example paragraph.</p>

 #### Icons